marmaladian/ludocrats-nomic/ludocrats-rules-july-2023.md

 ### 207.
 Each player always has exactly one vote.

-### 208.
-The winner is the first player to achieve 100 (positive) points.

-In mail and computer games, the winner is the first player to achieve 200 (positive) points.

 ### 209.
 At no time may there be more than 25 mutable rules.